partmor/SDC-Particle-Filter/README.md

 ### 4. Update

-The final weight of each particle is calculated as the product of each measurement's probability to correspond to its associated landmark.
+The final weight of each particle is calculated as the **product** of each measurement's **probability** to correspond to its associated landmark.
 The probability factors are approximated by evaluating a Multivariate Gaussian distribution in `ParticleFilter::updateWeights`.

 The mean of the distribution is the measurement's associated landmark position and the standard deviation is described by the initial uncertainty in the x and y ranges.
 The Multivariate-Gaussian is evaluated at the point of the transformed measurement's position.

+### 5. Resampling

+The particles are sampled `N` times **with replacement** (`N` equals the number of particles of the filter), using a discrete distribution based on the particle weights, where the probablility of a particle to be drawn is **proportional** to its **weight**.

+This step is implemented in `ParticleFilter::resample`.

+## Conclusion

+After this process, the new set of particles represents the **Bayes filter posterior probability**, constituting a refined estimate of the vehicles position based on input evidence.

+The only tunable parameter in this exercise was the number of particles in the filter, `N`.
+This [YouTube link](https://www.youtube.com/watch?v=j0PFELPxgho) presents a successfull execution using `N = 100`.